Cleopatra (1970 film): Plot

 In the far future, three humans—Jirō Tani, Hal Witcher, and Maria Fellow—discover that an alien race called the Pasateli intends to conquer humankind with the mysterious "Cleopatra Plan".
 Using a time machine, the three transport their minds into the bodies of members of the historical Cleopatra's court to discover and stop the plan.
 Hal, however, vows to use the opportunity to secure the title of the greatest lover who ever lived by having sex with Cleopatra.

 In the middle of the Roman conquest of Egypt, a group of Egyptians secretly plot a rebellion to overthrow Julius Caesar.
 The group plans to send Cleopatra to seduce and murder Caesar.
 The Romans discover the group and attack them.
 Cleopatra escapes, along with her handmaidens Libya and Apollodoria.
 Cleopatra goes to an ancient priestess, who magically grants her an irresistibly seductive body for her mission.

-It is at this point when Jirō, Hal, and Maria arrive: Maria is now Libya; Hal finds himself in the body of the priestess' pet leopard Rupa, thwarting his plans to seduce Cleopatra; and Jirō finds himself in the body of Ionius, a Greek man captured and enslaved by the Romans.
+It is at this point when Jirō, Hal, and Maria arrive: Maria is now Libya; Hal finds himself in the body of the priestess' leopard Rupa, thwarting his plans to seduce Cleopatra; and Jirō finds himself in the body of Ionius, a Greek man captured and enslaved by the Romans.
 Ionius frees himself and the other slaves by using his knowledge of future technology to make modern hand grenades.
 They accompany Cleopatra to meet Caesar, who is so overcome by her beauty that he makes her queen of Egypt.
 Caesar recaptures Ionius and, amused by his fighting skills, orders him to fight in the gladiatorial arena.
 He gives Ionius a modern-day handgun to ensure his victory.
 Ionius proves so popular with the Roman public that Caesar's own popularity soars, leading his senators to conspire to murder both him and Ionius to end their influence.